Nikole533/WHSTechNotes/journal.md

 3. If you watched, what was your opinion?
 I thought the Super Bowl was entertaining.
 The game was intense, and the commercials and halftime show made it more fun to watch.

+# February 23, 2026

+The 2026 Winter Olympics, held in Italy from February 6–22, 2026, used advanced technology to improve fairness, safety, and athletic performance.

+Claim

+I believe the most important technology used in the 2026 Winter Olympics was motion tracking systems because they had the biggest impact on fairness in judged sports.

+Evidence

+This technology was used when athletes competed in figure skating and snowboarding events.
+Motion tracking cameras followed the athletes’ body movements during jumps and spins to measure things like rotation speed, height, landing angle, and balance.
+Judges could use this data along with instant replay to see whether a jump was fully completed or if a landing was unstable.

+Reasoning

+This affected the competition because it made scoring more accurate and less based on opinion.
+In the past, judges sometimes had to rely only on what they saw in real time, which could lead to mistakes or disagreements.
+With motion tracking, the data helped judges make fair decisions based on actual performance.
+However, one concern is that too much technology might take away from the human judgment aspect of sports like figure skating, where artistic performance also matters.

+Extension

+There should be some limits on how much technology athletes are allowed to use in Olympic competition.
+While technology can improve fairness and safety, too much of it—like advanced performance-enhancing equipment—could give some athletes an unfair advantage if they have better access to expensive tools.